 b) you get experience of playing with bisques (which we typically do not do on club afternoons)

 The league is made up of teams of 4 and there are two rounds of two singles and one doubles starting at 6.15pm and finishes at approximately 8.15pm.
 The timing is so that you can take advantage of the cheap parking rates: £1.50 after 6pm, but if you park between 5pm and 6pm for one hour it costs even less!)

 The competition runs from the beginning of the season till mid August and, depending on the number who take part you can expect to play about once every 3 weeks.

-New Members GC Competition *: a competition run in late August/early September for all those who’ve joined this year or last year.
-Exact format determined by the number/strength of entries.
+* New Members Competition: run in late August/early September for all those who’ve joined this year or last year (and who weren’t a member of another croquet club previously).